by Alan Rabinowitz

 Everyone who uses Twitter for business or marketing wants to learn how to get more followers on Twitter.
 Apart from subscribing to the surefire way of “buying Twitter followers” through paid third parties or Twitter’s ad network, there are holistic Twitter marketing techniques used by social media experts, proven to help users like you gain a natural Twitter following.

 Below, I highlight proven Twitter marketing strategies and techniques I have personally used to gain Twitter followers for myself and my clients.

 Take a gander at my list and let me know what you think below in the comments section.

 1. Use relevant hashtags when appropriate.
 Put in the time to research popular hashtags for each day.
 Three examples of popular hashtags that you can leverage on Twitter are; #MotivationMonday; #ThursdayThoughts; and #FF.

-3. Make sure to use keywords in your bio, keywords attracts relevant users to your profile, informs the online community what you’re all about and makes it easier for people to find you on Twitter search or through third-party Twitter tools.
+3. Make sure to use keywords in your bio.
+Keywords attract relevant users to your profile, inform the online community what you’re all about, and make it easier for people to find you on Twitter search or through third-party Twitter tools.

 4. Add a call-to-action in status updates and posts.
 This HubSpot case study shows an audience is four times more likely to retweet when accounts use prompt ‘please retweet.’

 5. Post images.
 Research shows users who post images on Twitter record 313% more engagement.
 Try creating your own original images or save a screenshot to post and share.

 6. Promote your Twitter handle across all printed marketing materials, including business cards, flyers, posters, and billboards.

 7. Promote your Twitter account in your email signature.
 This makes your Twitter account available to everyone you email.